colinrr/myojin/README.md

 ## Conduit Model Outcome Codes

 The conduit model contains a class called OutcomeCode, which interprets the physical result of the simulation.
-E.g. as explosive and overpressured at the vent, explosive and pressure balanced at the vent, effusive, or an as erroneous results, and so on.
-The codes come in 2 verions:
+E.g. as explosive and overpressured at the vent, explosive and pressure balanced at the vent, effusive, or an as erroneous result, and so on.
+The outcome codes come in 2 versions:
   1) Raw model outcome codes.
 These are fairly fine grained and allow for detailed interpretation of results, but are a bit difficult to visualize.
   2) Simplified or Plot codes, in which various raw codes have been lumped together to create a simplified description for easy interpretation and plotting.